 Discontinuation symptoms have also been reported in people who stop taking older types of antidepressant medications, including tricyclics and monoamine oxidase inhibitors (MAOIs).

-Symptoms of Antidepressant Withdrawal
+Symptoms of Antidepressant Disncontinuation

-How to Quit Antidepressants Safely
+How to Stop Antidepressants Safely

 Sometimes, doctors can prescribe medicines to help with discontinuation symptoms such as nausea or insomnia.
 They also may advise switching from a short- to a long-acting antidepressant to ease the transition off of a medicine for depression.

-Withdrawal symptoms usually go away within a few weeks.
+Discontinuation symptoms usually go away within a few weeks.
 But if you have extremely severe withdrawal symptoms, your doctor may recommend other medicines to relieve them.